achinni123/LeetCode/README.md

 # Leetcode Solutions

 I have solved more than 200 problems on Leetcode.
-Please mail me at rishtejarv@gmail.com for any solution.
+Please mail me at rishtejarv@gmail.com for solutions.
 This repository contains few solutions to the questions I have solved on Leetcode.